 2016 CAFES: African American, American Indian, Bangladeshi, Cambodian, Chinese, Colombian, Czech & Slovak, Danish, Dutch, Egyptian, Filipino, Finnish, French, Greek, Hungarian, Indian, Italian, Japanese, Korean, Lebanese, Mexican, Nepalese, Nigerian, Norwegian, Pakistani, Palestinian, Peruvian, Polish, Sudanese, Taiwanese, Thai, Tibetan, Turkish, Ukrainian, & Vietnamese.

 Reminiscent of street markets around the world, DISCOVER a diverse collection of ethnically-inspired crafts, toys, fabrics, clothing and more designed to intrigue any global citizen.

-2017 BAZAARS: African American, American Indian, Angolan, Bangladeshi, Bolivian, Cambodian, Chilean, Chinese, Colombian, Costa Rican, Ecuadorian, Egyptian, Ethiopian, Filipino, Finnish, French, German, Ghanaian, Greek, Guatemalan, Hmong, Indian, Iranian, Irish, Japanese, Khmer, Malagasy, Mexican, Moroccan, Nepalese, Nigerian, Palestinian, Peruvian, Polish, Russian, Rwandan, Scottish, Seychellois, Somali, Sri Lankan, Taiwanese, Tanzanian, Thai, Tibetan, Turkish, Ugandan, Venezuelan, & Vietnamese.
+2016 BAZAARS: African American, Angolan, American Indian, Bangladeshi, Bolivian, Cambodian, Chilean, Chinese, Colombian, Ecuadorian, Egyptian, Ethiopian, Filipino, Finnish, French, German, Ghanaian, Greek, Guatemalan, Hmong, Indian, Iranian, Irish, Japanese, Korean, Latvian, Mexican, Moroccan, Nepalese, Nigerian, Palestinian, Peruvian, Polish, Russian, Rwandan, Sottich, Seychellois, Taiwanese, Tanzanian, Thai, Tibetan, Ugandan, Venezuelan, & Vietnamese.